tom-smith-okta/okta-api-center/gateways/swag/readme.md

 If you did not user the bootstrap tool for setup, refer to your Okta tenant for the appropriate values to enter into the `.env` file.

+## Launch the app

 You can now launch your app:

 ```bash
 node app.js
 ```

 When you load the web app, first try clicking on the "show me the planets" and/or the "show me the moons" buttons.
-You'll get an error notifying you that you need an access token.
+You'll get an error from the API Gateway.

 Next, try authenticating as one of the users.
 You'll get an id token and an access token displayed in the browser (in a production environment, you would not do this).
 The raw tokens are also available in the console if you want to check them out.